Coconut Oil

 You probably know that coconut oil has been touted as everything from a weight loss aid to a cure for cancer.
 I am generally leery of anything that is hyped that much, since it may just be a marketing strategy.

-Here is a link to a page that is pro coconut oil as a health food:
+Here is a link to a website that is pro coconut oil as a health food:

 organicfacts.com on Coconut Oil

-However, Dr. Andrew Weil, whose opinion I value highly, so far has said that there are no health benefits from eating coconut oil, and in fact, that it is a "saturated fat" that should be avoided.
+However, Dr. Andrew Weil, whose opinion I value highly, has taken a more conservative approach to the issue of eating coconut oil, since it is a "saturated fat" that most health experts believe should be limited in our diet.

 Dr. Weil on Coconut Oil